maiaiia/uni-lecture-notes/Sem II/OS/Practice Problems.md

 >sed -E "s/([aeiou]){3,}/(&)/gi" pass
 >```

->[!Question]- 5.
+>[!done]- 5.
 Display the full names (but only the full names) of the students belonging to group 211
 >```
 >grep -E " - 211 - " pass  | sed -E "s/(.)+- //" | awk -F: '{print $1}' | sort | uniq
 >```

->[!Question]- 6.
+>[!todo]- 6.
 Count the numbers of male and female users in /etc/passwd, accepting as true the following incorrect assumptions: All users have their last name as the first name in the user-info filed (5th field) All women have one of their first or middle names ending in the letter “a”

 #### Lab 4.
->[!Question]- 1.
+>[!done]- 1.
 Use file /etc/passwd and print out how many groups contain students named Andreea with an even student ID number (numar matricol).
 >```regex
 >cat passwd.fake | grep -E -i " dan" | awk -F: '{if ($3 % 2 == 0) print $0}'
 >```

->[!Question]- 2.
+>[!done]- 2.
 Print the 3rd column for lines that do not start with a digit.
 >```regex
 >cat random_text.txt| grep -E "^[0-9]" -v | awk '{print $3}'
 >```

->[!Question]- 3.
+>[!done]- 3.
 Create a file with the content of manual for the command man.
 Use grep/sed/awk to select the lines that start with "MAN" or with spaces followed by "MAN" and replace all occurrences of "MAN" with "\*star\*".
 Print the first and second column of these lines,separated by dash "-", but only the lines that do not contain "WILL" or "Will" or "will" in the first two columns.
 >```regex
 >man man > manual.txt
 >cat manual.txt| grep -E "^( )*MAN" | sed -E "s/MAN/\*star\*/g" | awk '{print $1,$2}' | grep -E -v -i "will"
 >```

->[!Question]- 4.
+>[!done]- 4.
 Write a shell command that prints out a statistic of the number of processes per user, using commands ps, awk/cut, sort and uniq.
 >```bash
 >#!/bin/bash
 >